pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/onChange.md

 ---
 ---
 ##### shortDescription
-A function that is executed when the widget loses focus after the text field's content was changed using the keyboard.
+A function that is executed when the UI component loses focus after the text field's content was changed using the keyboard.

 ##### param(e): Object
 Information about the event.